frlender/jml/README.md

 ## Install

 You should have [Node.js](https://nodejs.org/en/download/prebuilt-installer) installed on your computer.
 The tool is tested on Node.js v18.14.1 and v22.0.0.
-Any node version in between or above should work.
+Any Node.js version in between or above should work.

 1. Copy this repository to your computer using either `git clone` or downloading the zip file.
 2. Enter into the repository directory using the terminal and run `npm install` to install the dependencies.